Quantum loop groups and $K$-theoretic stable envelopes: Introduction

 \begin{remark} The only essential feature of localized $K$-theoretic Hall algebras that we will use is that they are generated by the direct summands $\bv = (\dots,0,1,0,\dots)$ of \eqref{eqn:k-ha intro}.
 This was proved in \cite{Wheel}, and it also holds when the torus $T$ is replaced by any subtorus $H \subset T$ that satisfies the assumption of Remark \ref{rem:smaller torus}, namely the fact that $H$ contains a rank one subtorus which scales all the edge maps of Nakajima quiver varieties with strictly positive weight.
 Under this assumption, all the results of the present paper hold with $T$-equivariance replaced by $H$-equivariance.

 \end{remark}

 The $K$-theoretic stable envelope construction (which we will review in Section \ref{sec:stable}) yields homomorphisms

 for any $\bw,\bw' \in \nn$.
-These maps were first constructed in cohomology in \cite{MO}, then they were axiomatically defined and studied in $K$-theory in \cite{OS}, then constructed in elliptic cohomology (and hence also in $K$-theory) in \cite{AO}, and finally constructed in a broader generality than Nakajima quiver varieties in \cite{O1,O2}.
+These maps were first constructed in cohomology in \cite{MO}, then they were axiomatically defined and studied in $K$-theory in \cite{OS}, then constructed in elliptic cohomology in \cite{AO}, and finally constructed in a broader generality than Nakajima quiver varieties in \cite{O1,O2}.
 The numerous properties enjoyed by the stable envelopes \eqref{eqn:stable basis intro} imply that the compositions

 (as $\bw,\bw'$ vary over $\nn$) satisfy the quantum Yang-Baxter equation.
 Following the Faddeev-Reshetikhin-Takhtajan (FRT) principle laid out in \cite{MO}, one defines the quantum group